Motif 04: Suffering

 das Urmotiv des Leidens oder Vergehens.
 It first appears as

 Robin Holloway, writing in the ENO/ROH Guide to the work, considers the harmonic complex associated with this motif so important that he describes it as

 central, sonorous image.
-As well as the three-note Suffering motif, this complex also includes the kernel or short form of the Agony motive: marked with '22' in the example above.
+As well as the three-note Suffering motif, this complex also includes the kernel or short form of the Agony motive (Heilandsklage): marked with '22' in the example above.

 It may even be a conscious reference to part of the